 - Exploring various means of resolving the complaint.

-- Making referrals to the Counseling Center for counseling or other mental health resources, if appropriate.
+- Making referrals to Counseling and Psychological Services for counseling or other mental health resources, if appropriate.

 - Discussing with the complainant the option of notifying the police if criminal activities are alleged.